 At this time of year, when your alarm clock seems to rings in the middle of the night and you have to scrape ice off the car or stand shivering on a station platform, the thought of working from home is very attractive.
 That’s exactly what an increasing number of businesses are telling their employees.

 Many companies are cottoning on to the fact that their employees don’t need to be in the office to get the most out of them.
-Around 1.4 million employees work from home for at least part of the week, according to the most recent Government statistics (PDF).
-Far from sitting around in their pyjamas watching This Morning, homeworkers are actually more productive than their office-based colleagues, according to an ACAS report (PDF) in 2013.
+Around 1.4 million employees work from home for at least part of the week, according to the most recent Government statistics (external link) (PDF).
+Far from sitting around in their pyjamas watching This Morning, homeworkers are actually more productive than their office-based colleagues, according to an ACAS report (external link) in 2013.

 Homeworkers also tend to be happier.
 They are more satisfied and engaged with their job, enjoy more control and autonomy over their working lives and also report lower work-related stress levels than office workers, ACAS found.